But what if your kids are sick?

 - Get garlic mullein oil.
 Garlic is a powerful anti-bacterial and anti-fungal and mullein flowers are used to great success to treat respiratory infections.
 Put 3-4 drops in the ear three times a day or until the pain clears up.
 You can make your own.
 We bought this brand at the local grocery store but I suspect others work just as well.

 - Make a muff (from an onion).
 My daughter thought it was hilarious to put an onion ear muff on her ear.
 She still talks about it.
 I think she secretly wishes she could get another ear infection so she could do this again.
 We both laughed so hard.
 Maybe the onion had nothing to do with it but this worked like a charm.
 Cut an unpeeled onion in half, take out the inside so only 3 rings are left.
 Place the cut onion face down on a baking sheet and bake for 15 minutes at 300 degrees.
 The onion should be warm and a little steamy but not too hot.
 Use a towel to pick it up and place the warm onion over your child’s painful ear while your child is lying down.
-It’s super soothing, according to my daughter, whose ear “infection” (if that’s what it was) was cured in half an hour.
+It’s a super soothing cure, according to my daughter, whose ear “infection” (if that’s what it was) disappeared in half an hour.

 What have I forgotten?
 What are your favorite Tylenol alternatives?
 Please share them with us in the comment section below.